15 Best Things to do in Kootenay National Park

 If you are looking for a glacier experience and have seen the Athabasca Glacier experience offered, this is a much quieter one with far fewer people.
 The caveat is you have to put the work in to hike for the views, whereas at the Athabasca Glacier, a large monster truck does all the work for you (unless you want to summit Athabasca)

-To reach the glacier, hikers must trek for 10.9 km (round trip), but the effort is well worth it in the end.
-The Stanley Glacier trail is best completed in the summer, between June and September, but it’s also possible to snowshoe the trail in the winter.
+To reach the glacier, hikers must trek for 12.5 km (round trip) and 600 meters, but the effort is well worth it in the end.
+The Stanley Glacier Trail is best completed in the summer, between June and September, but it’s also possible to snowshoe the trail in the winter.

 There are some things to keep in mind about this trail.
-While the first 4 km of this trail are gently graded on well-maintained, packed dirt trails, the final section of the trail includes 800m of rough trail and walking on uneven and loose rocks.
+While the first 4 km of this trail are gently graded on well-maintained, packed dirt trails, the final section of the trail includes nearly a kilometre of rough unmaintained trail and walking on steep, uneven and loose rocks.
 This hike is not for those with mobility issues; it is a moderately difficult trail.

 Fun info – hidden in the Stanley Glacier basin are trilobites, hyolithids, brachiopods, and sponges from the Eldon formation.
 To book a tour that will explain and explore this area in more detail, you can book a guided hike with Parks Canada.